bwr0835/pyxrfpower/README.md

 # Contact

-Having trouble using PyXRFPower, noticing bugs, or thinking of recommandations for new features?
+Having trouble using PyXRFPower, noticing bugs, or have recommandations for new features?
 Please contact <benjaminroter2026@u.northwestern.edu>.

 # References